Academic Review and Planning Advisory Committee (ARPAC)

 How is ARPAC formed?
 Who serves on ARPAC?

-ARPAC is composed ofÌýtenured faculty members representing the range of ÃÛÌÒ´«Ã½Æƽâ°æÏÂÔØ colleges and schools.
-ARPAC members serve three-year terms and the size of the committee varies depending upon the number of units undergoing review.
-The senior vice provost for academic planning and assessment co-chairs ARPAC with the vice provost and associate vice chancellor for faculty affairs as non-voting members; the executive vice provost for academic resource managementÌý and the vice chancellor for diversity, equity, and community engagement also serve as standing, non-voting members.
-By tradition, the co-chairs recruit ARPAC members in collaboration with the provost; nominees are then forwarded to the Boulder Faculty Assembly Executive Committee for approval.
+ARPAC is composed of tenured faculty members representing the range of ÃÛÌÒ´«Ã½ÆÆ½â°æÏÂÔØ colleges and schools and the University Libraries.
+The size of the committee varies depending upon the number of units undergoing review in a given cohort.
+ARPAC members serve three-year terms, and.
+The senior vice provost for academic planning and assessment and the vice provost for faculty affairs co-chair ARPAC as non-voting members.
+The vice chancellor for academic resource management; the senior vice chancellor for leadership support and programming; the dean of the graduate school; the dean of undergraduate education; the vice chancellor for enrollment management; and the dean of the institutes also serve as standing, non-voting members.
+The co-chairs recruit ARPAC members subject to approval by the provost; ARPAC membership is then shared annually with the Boulder Faculty Assembly (BFA) Executive Committee.

 ARPACÌýand external review committees are administratively supported and correspond with the campus out of the Office of Faculty Affairs.